 Use the frameworks in your real work, then return to reflect on what happened.

-The AI doesn't replace human coaching—it makes the principles of good coaching accessible 24/7 at a fraction of the cost.
+The AI doesn't replace human coaching.
+It makes the principles of good coaching accessible 24/7 at a fraction of the cost.

 Can I trust AI advice when it comes to managing people?